 How is PCOS treated?

-The treatment of PCOS depends on your age, the severity of the condition, and your overall health.
+The treatment of PCOS depends on your age, the severity of the condition, the individual’s reproductive goals, symptoms experienced, overall health, and potential complications.
 Generally, there are two different types of treatments, the first one is for the women who desire to become pregnant and the second one is for the women who have completed their families and do not have a pregnancy desire.